Honors & Awards

 Before Nebraska (Bellaire)

 As a junior, Johnson’s powerful blocking helped trigger an explosive Bellaire offense that gained nearly 375 yards per game, including 260 rushing yards per contest.
 Bellaire had three players rush for better than 700 yards and the team posted a 7-4 record and advanced to the state playoffs.
-Johnson is regarded as one of the top 60 offensive tackles in the 2013 class according to 247 Sports, and the service also ranks Johnson just outside the top 100 players in Texas.
+Johnson was regarded as one of the top 60 offensive tackles in the 2013 class according to 247 Sports, and the service also ranked Johnson just outside the top 100 players in Texas.
 Johnson chose Nebraska over offers from Arkansas, Colorado, Oklahoma, Virginia, Washington State and Purdue.

 He was born on March 24, 1995, and is the son of Dwayne Johnson Sr. and Fatima Brown.
 Johnson is majoring in business administration.
 He has an extensive list of volunteer activities including Big Brothers/Big Sisters, Uplifting Athletes, Red Cross, Husker Heroes, Husker Hotline, and several local hospital, school and community rec center events.